retro16/acsi2stm/doc/hardware.md

 Changing operation modes with jumpers on the Compact board
 ----------------------------------------------------------

-Some jumpers can also be permanently set by small solder blobs on the PCB.
+**Note:** Some jumpers can also be permanently set by small solder blobs on the PCB.

 ### Serial interface